 No, the PPP stopped accepting applications on August 8, 2020.
 It's possible another round of funding is on its way, if another stimulus bill passes.
 But it's unlcear when that will happen.

 If you need financing now, compare other loans for businesses affected by the coronavirus or see if your business qualifies for a COVID-19 grant.
 You can also explore these 7+ alternatives to SBA loans to help increase cash flow.

 Step 1: Check the application dates

-When you can apply depends on what type of business you have:
+During the first round of funding, when you could apply depended on what type of business you have:

-- Small businesses, nonprofits and sole proprietors: April 3, 2020
+- Small businesses, nonprofits and sole proprietors: April 3 through August 8.

-- Independent contractors and self-employed individuals: April 10, 2020
+- Independent contractors and self-employed individuals: April 10 through August 8.